noamtamir/atlas-provider-sqlalchemy/README.md

 ### Usage

-Once you have the provider installed, you can use it to apply your Sequelize schema to the database:
+Once you have the provider installed, you can use it to apply your SQLAlchemy schema to the database:

 #### Apply

-You can use the `atlas schema apply` command to plan and apply a migration of your database to your current Sequelize schema.
-This works by inspecting the target database and comparing it to the Sequelize schema and creating a migration plan.
+You can use the `atlas schema apply` command to plan and apply a migration of your database to your current SQLAlchemy schema.
+This works by inspecting the target database and comparing it to the SQLAlchemy schema and creating a migration plan.
 Atlas will prompt you to confirm the migration plan before applying it to the database.

 ```bash